 Fixed maturities classified as available-for-sale are reported at fair value.
 Changes in fair value are reported as unrealized gains or losses as discussed below.
 Fixed maturities include bonds, residential mortgage-backed securities, commercial mortgage-backed securities and asset-backed securities.
+Unrealized gains and losses on available-for-sale fixed maturity securities are reported as a component of accumulated other comprehensive income (AOCI), net of applicable deferred income taxes.

 Equity securities are reported at fair value with changes in fair value included in net investment gains (losses).
 Equity securities include common stock.

 Fair value is based on quoted market prices, when available.
 When quoted market prices are not available, fair value is estimated by discounting fixed maturity securities cash flows to reflect interest rates currently being offered on similar terms to borrowers of similar credit quality, by quoted market prices of comparable instruments, and by independent pricing sources.
-See Note 11 for further discussion on inputs and assumptions used to estimate fair value.
+See Note 11 for further discussion on inputs and assumptions used to estimate fair value